mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/release-notes/index.md

 - Added Support for Kommander to attach the cluster it is running on as managed Cluster
 - Added ability to access the managed cluster's Kubernetes API with a valid management cluster token
 - Enabled License validation
-- simplify kommander's grafana dashboard job
+- Simplifed kommander's grafana dashboard job
 - Added loading indicators for cluster creation form
 - Added Cluster ID to UI for easier identification in other dashboard
 - Displaying users Username in the UI